 |

-posted October 24, 2001 09:34 PM
+posted 10-24-2001 09:34 PM

 Coincidence that I just happend to personally view the patch today in person and came here to verify what I thought was true.
-The patch in the catalog is as the patch in their display: It has NO bellybutton.
-An article by Russell Still, previously posted here at collectSPACE, mentioned that a copy without the bellybutton was made by Don Simpson in the early 90's.
+The patch in the catalog is as the patch in their display: It has no bellybutton.
+An article by Russ Still mentioned that a copy without the bellybutton was made by Don Simpson in the early 90's.
 I did notice that this patch has the ladies' initials stitched into the red at her feet as the original does.
 Another copy of this patch I have doesn't have the initials.
 The fact that this patch comes from the collection of Mrs. Alan Bean is unfortunate.
 I fear that someone is going to pay a lot of money for something that is NOT what they think it is. |

 |

-posted October 27, 2001 08:22 AM
+posted 10-27-2001 08:22 AM

 Anyone has a scan of the Don Simpson version?
 If that is substantially different from the one at Superior's, I think it is almost impossible that a fourth souvenir version exists.
-Although it has no belly button, it is TOO CLOSE to the 'original' to be a copy, I think.
+Although it has no belly button, it is too close to the "original" to be a copy, I think.
 Looks like the same manufacturer anyway, same little characteristics in lettering, for instance.
 A copy would never match that.
-Since this patch has turned up on eBay pretty often lately, and someone even stated he had bought one at NASA, I believe someone might have ordered (or might have OFFERED) their own batch at the same manufacturer without Tiziou knowing about it.
-For a patch that has only 320 copies, I see way too many 'originals' showing up.
+Since this patch has turned up on eBay pretty often lately, and someone even stated he had bought one at NASA, I believe someone might have ordered (or might have offered) their own batch at the same manufacturer without Tiziou knowing about it.
+For a patch that has only 320 copies, I see way too many "originals" showing up.
 Who did the patch anyway?
 Lion Brothers? |

-Ken Havekotte Member Posts: 1599 From: Merritt Island, Florida, Brevard Registered: Mar 2001
+Ken Havekotte Member Posts: 3050 From: Merritt Island, Florida, Brevard Registered: Mar 2001

 |

-posted October 28, 2001 05:26 PM
+posted 10-28-2001 05:26 PM

 The special patch was produced by an associate of mine that owns Cape Kennedy Medals (now Mint) of Cocoa Beach, Florida. |